 Over the next few days, the story slowly came out.
 She had fallen in love with another boy and she had got pregnant.
 She was 16 years old.
 We will never know the full story of what she wanted and what her parents wanted and what her doctor wanted.
 We do know that the law at this time was that an unborn baby could not be aborted unless a doctor felt the mother’s life or mental health was in danger.
 In her very distressed state, she had cut both her wrists in an attempted suicide and shortly afterwards she had received medical attention that had saved her life.
 The doctor then deemed her to be in danger and so got all the necessary paperwork signed and she had an abortion.
 I understand that she never fully recovered mentally and in later life she took to drugs and alcohol.
 Such a waste of life.
 She was a beautiful girl, very popular with everyone in class and she had everything going for her.

 During the 1970s there was a big debate about abortion, driven by two very active political lobby groups.
 One group wanted abortion completely banned, saying it was murder, and this was the view which was also taken by the church.
 The other group were pro-abortion and they said that the physical and mental wellbeing of the mother was a higher priority and that women should have the right to manage their own bodies.
-There was regular TV coverage of protest marches to parliament by both groups and there were various petitions being signed by lots of people.
+There was regular TV coverage of protest marches to parliament by both groups and there were various petitions being signed by thousands of people.
 Everyone seemed to have an opinion.
 Views within the medical profession were split but some doctors took it upon themselves to help young women have an abortion but there were risks.
 I heard a story about a doctor who had a patient who died and when the full circumstances became known he was struck off the medical register and was banned for life.

 The politicians were bombarded from both sides and as a result were fairly ineffective at introducing new legislation but over quite a few years, various changes were slowly made and eventually the rights of the mother became more respected.
 Looking back, it was truly terrible for young women who found themselves in this very delicate predicament.